 The State Police is the government agency in charge of background checks for the state.
 However, according to RS 15:587, LA is a closed record state and therefore they only provide them to authorized users.
 State background reports cost $26 each and employers may use their online system after registration.
 Name-based searches take about 24-hours, and fingerprint-based searches take 15-21 days.
 Requestors must have the person’s first and last name, date of birth, social security number, race, and gender.

 The State Police cannot provide background reports for “immigration, litigations, residential/apartments, out of state housing authority, work visa or for personal use.”

 The types of employers who are authorized to use the system and obtain background checks are:

-Individuals can get a copy of their own background check report in person or through the mail.
+Individuals can get a copy of their own background report in person or through the mail.

 Louisiana background reports are limited to basic details and criminal record information.
 Each record will show the person’s full name, aliases, address, gender, race, height, weight, date of birth and social security number.
 Then the report will list each arrest, warrant, conviction (felonies and misdemeanors), incarceration and traffic violations.
 Parole and probation will also be shown if applicable.